Data Bridge

 For more details about how to use of Webhook data bridge, please visit Webhook

-For more details about how to using MQTT data bridges, please visit MQTT Bridge
+For more details about how to use MQTT data bridge, please visit MQTT Bridge

-Note: Each data bridge requires a custom name to be entered to identify and distinguish the current data bridge
+Note: Each data bridge must enter a name, which users can use to customize the identification and distinguish the function of the current data bridge

 In the data bridge list, we can view the name of the data bridge that has been successfully created, the status of the resources configured in the bridge, connected or disconnected, and switch to enable or disable the data bridge, in the action bar you can quickly delete the data bridge, click